Book Festival Intern

 Madison Public Library, with the support of the Madison Public Library Foundation, hosts the Wisconsin Book Festival in October every year.
 The festival incorporates literature, spoken word, art, and performance, and is a year-long event series in which local literary artists mix with nationally-acclaimed authors to create a unique event full of free community programs.
 Festival activities will be hosted at library facilities, particularly the new Central Library.
 An anticipated audience of 20,000 people will attend over 90 programs during throughout the year including the October festival.

-The foundation is currently looking for an outgoing, creative intern to join our small office team for the upcoming semester.
+The foundation is currently looking for an outgoing, creative intern to join our small office team for the upcoming fall semester.
 The intern will work closely with the Festival Coordinator, the foundation office, and the library’s marketing manager to plan, coordinate, and execute promotional and fundraising activities for the festival and related author events.

 The intern has the opportunity to gain valuable event management, marketing and public relations experience while helping to boost the profile of the beloved annual festival.
 Internship may be taken for credit at the initiative of the intern at his or her respective college or university.